Nowhere else are there so many different types of slopes, events and family…

 Metal steps at the top station of Gaislachkogl Gondola enable non-alpinists to conquer a three-thousand meter peak for a perspective usually reserved for expert mountaineers.

-As a diehard snowboarder and former park designer, it’s only natural that the Sölden Snow Park atop Giggijoch Mountain is one of Rudi’s favourite spots around the ski area.
-“It might not be the most massive of terrain parks, but it contains features that are truly for everyone – from challenges for the expert getting ready for the X Games to surface level features for the beginner who has never been in a terrain park before, and everything in between.”
-The Snow Park and the Media Obstacle have made Sölden a world famous destination for boarders and skiers.
-“At the end of each winter season, we have built a giant obstacle.
-Skiers, riders, filmmakers and photographers flocked here from around the world.
-That was definitely fun.”
+As a diehard snowboarder and former park designer, it’s only natural that the Sölden Snow Park on the Giggijoch mountain is one of Rudi’s favourite spots in the resort.
+“It might not be the most massive of terrain parks, but it offers something for everyone from novices to experts.”
+Snow Park Sölden and the Media Obstacle have made this spot at the end of the Ötztal Valley famous amongst snowboarders and freestyle skiers the world over.
+“At the end of each winter season we would build a giant obstacle and invite top skiers, boarders, filmmakers and photographers.
+That was so much fun.”

 Snow heroes leap, carve and stomp landings in some of the most beautiful terrain parks in Tirol, the Sölden Snow Park.